 During the past 15 years, the Brunswick Civil War Round Table audiences have become knowledgeable while being entertained by prominent Civil War historians who spoke about events and activities that occurred during the infamous four-year Civil War period.
-These thought-provoking programs are the main reason visitors that come to meetings become members, and members keep coming back.
-And this momentum is a major reason this non-profit organization continues to hold the envious reputation of being the largest Civil War round table in the country with almost 1,200 members!
+These thought-provoking programs are the main reason visitors who come to meetings become members, and members keep coming back.
+And this momentum is a major reason that our BCWRT continues to hold the envious reputation of being the largest Civil War round table in the country with almost 1,200 members!
+Looking ahead, the coming season will once again live up to its well-earned reputation.